osaeafari/roboFriends/README.md

 # roboFriends
 a react app that searches through an array of robot friends
-Check master branch for source code
+Check branch (master) for source code